 Having a pet in your life is an enriching journey.
 All the memories you make with your pup keeps getting special with every day.
 When your dog gets older, they stop becoming active.
 The need for your senior dog is different from that of a younger dog.
 Many pet owners abandon their pets when they get older.
 But taking care of your senior pet is your duty as a pet parent.
 Taking care of your senior dog is not a tough task, you only need to keep their needs in mind

 An older dog has a different dietary requirement than younger dogs.
-Your senior dog may not be able to crunch down on dog food as well as they used to.
-When it comes to dry dog food you need to buy dog food that is suited for the dietary needs of senior dogs.
+Your senior dog may no longer be able to crunch down on dog food.
+When it comes to dry dog food you need to buy the best senior dog food that is suited for the dietary needs of senior dogs.
 Senior dogs need a meal that is low in calories since your dog might not be able to be as active.
 They also need a low protein diet to not put stress on their kidneys.
 High fiber diets are a necessity to help your senior dog combat constipation.

 Visiting your vet should be a more frequent activity.
 Even if your dog seems to be healthy, you should get regular check-ups done.
 Medicines, like dog Interceptor for Heartworms, should always be administered after your vet recommends it.

 There are many medicines that you might need to give your dog.
 Supplements can help your dog stay healthy.
 Dog Interceptor for Heartworms is essential for senior dogs.
 Any parasitic infestation can cause multiple health problems for your older dogs.
 The dog Interceptor for Heartworms can help combat many other kinds of worms as well.
 You can administer supplements and dog Interceptor for Heartworms after your vet recommends them.